ARRY7686/Shaxam/README.md

 - Store and manage fingerprints in a **MySQL database**.
 - Match audio clips against stored songs and return confidence scores.
 - Visualize alignment between input and matched songs.
+- Record audio clips directly from your microphone for matching.

 ## 📦 Installation